Phase signature of topological transition in Josephson Junctions

-By embedding Al/InAs Josephson junctions in a nearly-symmetric SQUID loop, we are able to measure two distinct signatures of a topological phase transition, the reopening of the superconducting gap and the coincidental $\pi$-jump of the superconducting phase.
-Our findings demonstrate the emergence of a topological phase in the system.
+By embedding Al/InAs Josephson junctions in a nearly-symmetric SQUID loop, we measured two distinct signatures of a topological phase transition, a minimum in $I_c$ and the coincidental $\pi$-jump of the superconducting phase, both indicative of a closing and reopening of the superconducting gap.
+Our findings demonstrate the emergence of a topological phase.
 In addition to $B_y$, the top gate voltage is shown to be an efficient control knob for manipulating the topological phase transition.
-This offers a scalable platform for detection and manipulation of Majorana bounds states for development of complex circuits capable of fault-tolerant topological quantum computing.
-The versatility of this two-dimensional geometry and SQUID sensing may also advance studies of MBS using magnetic textures for topological superconductivity\cite{desjardins_synthetic_2019,yazdani_conjuring_2019} and support other exotic states that can be probed by phase-sensitive signatures\cite{klinovaja_time-reversal_2014}. \\
+This offers a scalable platform for detection and manipulation of Majorana bounds states~\cite{zhou_phase_2020} and for development of complex circuits capable of fault-tolerant topological quantum computing.
+The versatility of this two-dimensional geometry and SQUID sensing may also advance studies of MBS using magnetic textures for topological superconductivity~\cite{desjardins_synthetic_2019,yazdani_conjuring_2019} and support other exotic states that can be probed by phase-sensitive signatures~\cite{klinovaja_time-reversal_2014}. \\

-\textbf{Data Availability} The data that support the findings of this study are available within the paper and its Supplementary Information.
-Additional data are available from the corresponding author upon request.

-\textbf{Acknowledgements.} This work is supported by DARPA Topological Excitations in Electronics (TEE) program.
+This work is supported by DARPA Topological Excitations in Electronics (TEE) program.

-\textbf{Authors contributions.} W.M and M.C.D. fabricated the devices and performed the measurements with J.S. providing input.
-J.Y., K.S.W. and J.S. designed and grown the epitaxial Al/InAs heterostructures.
-W.M. and M.C.D. performed data analysis and A.M.-A. developed the theoretical model and carried out the simulations.
-J.S. conceived the experiment.
-All authors contributed to interpreting the data.
-The manuscript was written by W.M, M.C.D., A. M.-A., I.Z. and J.S. with suggestions from all other authors.